 Used for specifying feature types without constructing a dataframe.
-See DMatrix for details.
+See DMatrix for details. - max_cat_to_onehot (Union[int, NoneType]) New in version 1.6.0.

 A threshold for deciding whether XGBoost should use one-hot encoding based split for categorical data.
 When number of categories is lesser than the threshold then one-hot encoding is chosen, otherwise the categories will be partitioned into children nodes.
 Also, enable_categorical needs to be set to have categorical feature support.
 See Categorical Data and Parameters for Categorical Feature for details.